rpmuller/ePubs/WP1.md

 triangle in heaven, of which geometrical propositions can be affirmed categorically, not hypothetically.

 There is, at this point, a difficulty which did not escape Plato's notice, and was evident to modern idealistic philosophers.
 We saw that God made only one bed, and it would he natural to suppose that he made only one straight line.
 But if there is a heavenly triangle, he must have made at least three straight lines.
-Theobjects of geometry, though ideal, must exist in manycxamples; we need the possibility of two intersecting circles , and so on.
+The objects of geometry, though ideal, must exist in many examples; we need the possibility of two intersecting circles , and so on.
 This suggests that geometry, on Plato's theory, should not be capable of ultimate truth, but should be condemned as part of the study of appearance.
 We will, however, ignore this point, as to which Plato's answer is somewhat obscure.

 Plato seeks to explain the difference between clear intellectual vision and the confused vision of sense-perception by an analogy